Blog

 14. Goal conversion rate

 This rate measures how many people did what you wanted them to do (ideally convert from a visit to a lead).
-The number of leads tells you how much you’re generating leads, and conversion rate tells you how effectively.
+The number of leads tells you how much you’re generating leads, and the conversion rate tells you how effectively.
 Keep in mind that this rate will be highly dependent on your existing traffic.

 15. Lead-to-client conversion rate